 - Getting Started – Includes help on how to search for your ancestor and how to get results.

-- Find Better Matches – How to limit your results in order to find what you are looking for.
+- Find Better Matches – How to limit your results to find what you are looking for.

 - Useful Tips